 Due to its extraordinarily diverse population, New York is known for being a “melting pot”.
-This has much to do with the long history of immigration but it’s something that still happens in the current days.
+This has much to do with the long history of immigration, but it’s something that still happens in the current day.
 Tons of people travel to New York in search of the American dream, new opportunities, and a better life.

-With more than 800 languages are spoken, New York is the most linguistically diverse city in the world.
+With more than 800 languages spoken, New York is the most linguistically diverse city in the world.
 While English clearly remains the most spoken language, there are areas in which up to 25% of people speak English as an alternate language.
-Usually, immigrants create ethnic enclaves, neighborhoods, existing a Chinatown, a little Italy, Koreatown, Little Odessa, and much more.
+Usually, immigrants create ethnic enclaves and neighborhoods, existing Chinatown, a little Italy, Koreatown, Little Odessa, and much more.

 This cultural hodgepodge influences New York’s food, art, and economics.
 Through the city, you can find restaurants with food from all over the world.
-People dressed in many different ways, from the most diverse backgrounds.
-The cultural richness makes New York a fascinating place to travel and to live.
+People dressed in many different ways from the most diverse backgrounds.
+The cultural richness makes New York a fascinating place to travel and live.

-One of the most famous areas of New York State is the Hamptons, in Long Island.
+One of the most famous areas of New York State is the Hamptons on Long Island.
 It consists of the towns of Southampton and East Hampton (thus the name).
-They are located in the eastern end of long island in Suffolk County.
+They are located at the eastern end of long island in Suffolk County.
 The Hamptons are a popular seaside resort and getaway for New Yorkers and one of the historical summer colonies.